Command Menu

 opencode auth login

-CRITICAL NOTE: Android Termux doesn't support the fancy OpenCode TUI interface natively unless you have tiny fingers and the patience of a saint.
+CRITICAL NOTE: Android Termux does not support the full OpenCode TUI natively unless you have the patience of someone who has never experienced latency.
 You're a terminal purist now.
-Use the --web flag or your screen will just look like it is having a stroke.
+Use the --web flag or your screen will look like it's having a medical event.

 bash